-Once the plant is lifted from the ground then gently shake off excess dirt from the bulb-root and place in your hauling container.
+Once the plant is lifted from the ground then gently shake off excess dirt from the bulb-root and place it in your hauling container.
 Keep in mind that garlic is fragile at this time and can be easily bruised.

 Once picked, the garlic is now ready for its curing stage.
 This stage is very important to give you the best taste and longest storage potential in your garlic.
 Garlic needs to cure for about two weeks, but conditions must be met to ensure quality.

-Garlic needs to be cured in an airy, covered area where it will receive good air flow.
+Garlic needs to be cured in an airy, covered area where it will receive good airflow.
 Do not allow the garlic to get wet!
 There are many ways to cure (dry) garlic.
 I actually lay mine in layers in old, plastic bread racks making sure that there is ample room for all the garlic to breathe.
 I keep them under the awning under the front porch.
 You could also rig up some wire mesh baskets and hang from rafters with an overhang or even tie a handful of garlic together and hang as well.
-I do not like to cure in a barn or garage as there is little, if any, air flow.
+I do not like to cure in a barn or garage as there is little, if any, airflow.

 After about two weeks the garlic will develop a papery outer jacket or wrapper and the garlic is hard to the touch, it is now ready.
 Now you have some trimming to do.
-With my hardneck variety I will trim the main stem off about an inch ahead of the bulb.
+With my hardneck variety, I will trim the main stem off about an inch ahead of the bulb.
 Then trim off any excess root stems and dirt.
 Now, it is time to sell or store.

 Much of mine is sold but I do keep plenty for myself that will last for some time.
-Under ideal conditions garlic is best stored at temperature around 40 degrees with low humidity; however, that can be hard for many of us.
+Under ideal conditions garlic is best stored at a temperature around 40 degrees with low humidity; however, that can be hard for many of us.

 I just keep a handful of bulbs in a bowl on the kitchen counter, away from direct light from a window.
 I have never tried one of those garlic crocs made for storage but I hear they are wonderful.
-You can keep it in the fridge for a spell but it is too cold for long term storage, unless of course you keep your fridge at 40 degrees.
+You can keep it in the fridge for a spell but it is too cold for long term storage unless, of course, you keep your fridge at 40 degrees.